sunni426/grandqc/README.md

 # GrandQC

-## A comprehensive solution toquality control problem in digital pathology
+## A comprehensive solution to quality control problem in digital pathology

 *Nature Communications*